Saud bin Faisal Al Saud: Personal life

 Prince Saud was married to his cousin Jawhara bint Abdullah bin Abdul Rahman, and they have three sons and three daughters.
 His sons are Mohammad, Khaled and Fahd, and his daughters are Haifa, Lana and Reem.
 Haifa bint Saud is married to Prince Sultan bin Salman and is a professor of English literature working at King Saud University.

 Prince Saud lived in Jeddah.
 Unlike other members of the Al Saud, he often spoke publicly and interacted with reporters.
 He spoke several languages, including English, Turkish, Spanish, Hebrew, French, Italian and German.
 He liked to play tennis.

 Business activities and properties

 Prince Saud is one of the Saudi royals mentioned in Panama Papers due to his offshore accounts.
 In the US, he had a house in Los Angeles's the Beverly Hills Post Office neighborhood which he built in 1983.

 Social roles

-Prince Saud involved in philanthropy.
+Prince Saud was involved in philanthropy.
 He was a founding member of the King Faisal Foundation and served as chairman of the board of directors for the King Faisal School and Al Faisal University in Riyadh.
 He was also a member of the Society for Disabled Children and the Madinah Society for Welfare and Social Services.